 - Mentoring take place every other Thursday from 2:45-4:30 pm from September through May.

-The mentoring takes place every Thursday from 2:45-4:30 pm September through May in the impressive experiential learning studio at the NSEOC where students have access to computers, printers, lab materials, and scientific, mathematical, and educational expertise.
+- The sessions are held in the experiential learning studio at the NSEOC with access to computers, lab materials, and scientific, mathematical, and educational expertise.

 - Free transportation to and from CSU is provided for students at Harris Bilingual Elementary School*.

 *Triunfo is open to all students without restrictions, but only provides free transportation to students from Harris Bilingual Elementary School.